ceorourke/game_recommendations/README.md

 The recommendations utilize the Pearson algorithm.
 The similarity between users is calculated using a weighted average.
 Users who are more strongly correlated (negatively and positively) are given a higher weight, as they have more predictive power. i.e. if user A and user B have a strong positive correlation, user B's 5 star rating on a game is a good indicator that user a will also rate it at 5.
 Similarly, if user A and user C have a strong negative correlation, user C's 1 star rating on a game is a good indicator that user A will rate that game a 5.

 # Tech Stack
-SQLAlchemy, PostgreSQL, Flask, Jinja, Python, IGDB API, schedule, unittest, Javascript, Chart.js, JQuery, json, AJAX, Bootstrap, HTML/CSS
+SQLAlchemy, PostgreSQL, Flask, Python, Javascript(Chart.js, JQuery, json, AJAX), Bootstrap, HTML/CSS

+Libraries used: IGDB API, schedule, unittest, Jinja

 ### Installation